Waughton Castle has its origins in the 14th century, with a “Hall Of Walchtoun” being mentioned in a document from 1395.

 During the Rough Wooing Waughton Castle was captured by Lord Grey of Wilton in 1548, but it was soon recaptured by the Hepburns.
 In 1567 the Hepburns of Waughton fought at the Battle of Carberry Hill in support of Mary Queen of Scots and her husband, James Hepburn, the 4th Earl of Bothwell and their kinsman.

-Some time after this, possibly as a punishment, the castle came into the possession of Sir John Carmichael of Carmichael, and in 1569 Robert Hepburn, son of the rightful laird, raided the “hous of Waughtone”, stealing 16 horses from the stables.
+Some time after this, possibly as a punishment, the castle came into the possession of the Carmichaels, and in 1569 Robert Hepburn, son of the rightful laird, raided the “hous of Waughtone”, stealing 16 horses from the stables.
 The castle did eventually come back to the Hepburn family, but in 1654 the Reverend John Hepburn of Waughton sold the castle and lands to an Alexander Cockburn.

 By the 18th century the castle was in ruins, and was providing stone for the building of walls and cottages in the local area.
 It is now surrounded by the farmland of Old Waughton.